HealthITAU/pyconnectwise/README.md

 This library has been developed with the intention of making the ConnectWise API's simple and accessible to non-coders while allowing experienced coders to utilize all features the API has to offer without the boilerplate.

-Currently, it only supports ConnectWise Manage, but more is planned.
+pyconnectwise currently only supports ConnectWise Manage, but more is planned.
 - - - -
 Features:
 =========